Our Blog

 Step 1: Start With a Professional Roof Inspection

-Every roof replacement at IronHead Roofing begins with a thorough inspection.
-No two roofs age the same way, especially with moss growth, heavy rain, and constant moisture exposure common throughout the Willamette Valley.
+Every roof replacement at IronHead Roofing begins with a thorough roof inspection.
+No two roofs age the same way, especially in Oregon where rain, moss, and moisture are common.

 • Damaged or missing shingles